DavideMammarella/Multi-Source-Code-Search/README.md

 # Multi-Source Code Search
-Second project of [Knowledge Analysis & Management](https://search.usi.ch/en/courses/35263581/knowledge-analysis-management) college course<br>
+Second project of [Knowledge Analysis & Management](https://search.usi.ch/en/courses/35263581/knowledge-analysis-management) college course.<br>
-The choices made during the development of this project are documented in the `report.pdf` file within the repository
+Choices made during the development of this project are documented in the `report.pdf` file within the repository.

 ## Prerequisites
 - `Python 3` must be installed on your machine (version `3.8.12` recommended for full compatibility with `Gensim`)